All Products

 Note

-Schedule Resource Settings
+Scheduling Resource Settings

-CPU/Memory Allocable Resources
+CPU/Memory Allocatable Resources

 Note

-• This section only allocates scheduling resources for the default Dataphin cluster.
+• This section allocates Scheduling Resources only for the default Dataphin cluster.

-• Lower Limit: You can only enter a value >=0 with one decimal place, and the value cannot exceed the remaining allocable resources.
-The sum of the lower limits of resources available to all tenants cannot exceed 100%.
+• Minimum Available: A value greater than or equal to 0, with one decimal place.
+The value cannot exceed the remaining allocatable resources.
+The sum of the Minimum Available values for all tenants cannot exceed 100%.

-• Upper Limit: You can only enter a value >=0 with one decimal place, and the value must be greater than or equal to the lower limit and less than 100%.
+• Maximum Available: A value greater than or equal to 0, with up to one decimal place.
+The value must be greater than or equal to the Minimum Available value and less than 100%.

 Metadata Processing Resource Group